Optimization landscape of $\ell_0$-Bregman relaxations: Applications

 \subsection{Poisson regression}

 We now explore~\cref{ex:KL}, where $F=G_\by^{\mathrm{KL}}(\bA\cdot)$.
-First, we point out that, if $\Psi=\ell_2$, and as a direct consequence of~\cref{propo:negativeKL}, it turns out that~\cref{ass:BRSCor} does not hold in this setting, and so,~\cref{thm:oracuniquesparsest} cannot be applied.
-However, we have shown in~\cref{propo:positiveKL} that choosing the (smoothed) Burg entropy as the Bregman-generating function allows to obtain positive BRSC constants.
+Addressing the optimization landscape of this specific data fidelity term is of major practical importance, as it is the canonical choice for handling count data and signal-dependent noise in a wide variety of inverse problems, including Poisson intensity reconstruction and non-negative matrix factorization~\cite{Figue2010,FI2011,Harmany2012}, and image reconstruction tasks~\cite{hurault2023,klatzer2025,Daniele2025}.
+To apply our theoretical framework in this setting, the choice of the Bregman-generating function $\Psi$ proves critical.
+Indeed, if one simply sets $\Psi=\ell_2$, and as a direct consequence of~\cref{propo:negativeKL}, it turns out that~\cref{ass:BRSCor} does not hold in this setting, and so,~\cref{thm:oracuniquesparsest} cannot be applied.
+However, we have shown in~\cref{propo:positiveKL} that choosing the (smoothed) Burg entropy as the Bregman-generating function yields positive BRSC constants.
 Motivated by this result, and inspired by~\cite{EssafriKL} to ensure the exact relaxation property to $J_\Psi$, we consider the following KL Bregman-generating function: for every $\bx\in\R^N_{\geq 0}$, we fix

-where, we recall, $g^{\mathrm{KL}}_\xi (z) = z + \xi \log(\xi /z) - \xi$, and the parameters $\xi>0$, $\gamma_i, c_i>0$, $i=1,\ldots, N$, are set according to the concavity condition~\cref{eq:CC}, that is~\cite{EssafriKL}
+where, we recall, $g^{\mathrm{KL}}_\xi (z) = z + \xi \log(\xi /z) - \xi$, and the parameters $\xi>0$, $\gamma_i, c_i>0$, $i=1,\ldots, N$, are set according to the concavity condition~\cref{eq:CC}, that is~\cite{EssafriKL}:

+Notice that, in the above, $c_i>0$ for all $i=1,\ldots, N$ since the minimum is taken among components within $\sigma(\ba_i)$, and $\sigma(\ba_i)\neq \emptyset$ for all $i=1,\ldots, N$ because, by assumption, the matrix $\bA$ does not have any column of only zeros.
 Moreover, one can easily check that such $\Psi$ satisfies each of the conditions given in~\cref{ass:generating_func_psi}.
 Note that the above choice of $\Psi$ slightly differs from the one proposed in~\cite{EssafriKL}, in the sense that we use $g^{\mathrm{KL}}_\xi$ instead of $g^{\mathrm{KL}}_1$ in~\cite{EssafriKL}.
 This change was of importance to get relevant bounds in~\cref{coro:KL_application} below for any $\mathbf{b} \in \R^M_{>0}$.
 For simplicity, such $\Psi$ satisfying the concavity condition described above will be denoted as $\Psi=\mathrm{KL}$.
 Now, we will show that ~\cref{ass:BRSCor} holds.
 To do so, let us denote the Burg entropy~\cref{eq:burg} as $\Phi$ with $\eta_i:=\xi/c_i$ for all $i=1,\ldots, N$ and $\Psi=\mathrm{KL}$ forming B-rex as described above.
 Observe that, for all $\bx, \bx'\in\cC^N$ we have

 Then, since $F$ satisfies~\cref{eq:brsc} with respect to $\Phi$ with constant $C_K>0$ by~\cref{propo:positiveKL}, we conclude that $F$ satisfies~\cref{eq:brsc} with respect to $\Psi=\mathrm{KL}$ with constant $\tilde{C}_K=C_K/[\xi \left(\max_i \gamma_i \right)]$.